MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/installing-lync-sdn-manager.md

             > [!NOTE]
-            > <P>All the LSMs in the pool must be consistently configured with either Integrated Security or the same SQL user.</P>
+            > All the LSMs in the pool must be consistently configured with either Integrated Security or the same SQL user.

     2. For the first LSM installation, as well as any independent alternative, in any given deployment, you must specify the submitUri for the LSM instances to post message to the network controllers.
 In a pooled configuration, other LSMs joining the same LSM pool will retrieve the submitUri value from the shared database.
 To set the submitUri: